-Cell Construction Elevation (feet NAVD 88) Five-Year Settled Elevation (feet NAVD 88) Cover/Vegetation Management 1 1.5 Not Available (1.0 feet within the first year) Natural revegetation and recruitment with plantings Invasive vegetation to be controlled by LDWF, as needed.
-2 2.5 to 3.75 2.0 to 2.5 Planted or hydroseeded with marsh elder (Iva frutescens) or groundsel bush (Baccharis halimifolia) and matrimony vine (Lycium carolinianum) Invasive vegetation to be controlled by LDWF, as needed.
+Cell Construction Elevation (feet NAVD 88) Five-Year Settled Elevation (feet NAVD 88) Cover/Vegetation Management 1 1.50 Not Available (1.00 feet within the first year) Natural revegetation and recruitment with plantings Invasive vegetation to be controlled by LDWF, as needed.
+2 2.50 to 3.75 2.00 to 2.50 Planted or hydroseeded with marsh elder (Iva frutescens) and/or groundsel bush (Baccharis halimifolia) and/or matrimony vine (Lycium carolinianum) Invasive vegetation to be controlled by LDWF, as needed.
 Potential options to address this uncertainty include, but are not limited to, utilization of chemical, mechanical, or other removal techniques.
-3 3.75 to 5.0 2.5 to 3.5 Six-inch crushed limestone layer (~7-acre footprint) with remainder of cell planted or hydroseeded with marsh elder or groundsel bush Vegetation to be controlled by LDWF, as needed.
+3 3.50 to 5.00 2.50 to 3.50 Six-inch crushed limestone layer (~7-acre footprint) with remainder of cell planted or hydroseeded with marsh elder and/or groundsel bush and/or matrimony vine Vegetation to be controlled by LDWF, as needed.